Taweilo/Credit_Line_Increase_Model/README.md

 ##### **Racial bias**

-The protected groups for racial bias testing are hispanic, black and asian and the reference group is white.
-From our confusion matrices and AIR calculation, the hispanic-to-white AIR is below the benchmark of 0.8.
-Although, the black-to-white impact ratio is greater than 0.80, there is room for improvement.
-According to the Office of Federal Contract Compliance Programs, the agency will require strong additional supporting evidence when the impact ratio is between 0.8 and 0.9
-The white-to-asian AIR of 1.0 is favorable.
+The protected groups for racial bias testing are Hispanic, Black, and Asian.
+In addition, the reference group is white.
+From our confusion matrices and AIR calculation, the Hispanic-to-White AIR is below the benchmark of 0.8.
+Although the black-to-white impact ratio is greater than 0.80, the performance can be improved.
+According to the Office of Federal Contract Compliance Programs, the agency will require strong additional supporting evidence when the impact ratio is between 0.8 and 0.9.
+The White-to-Asian AIR is 1.0 and thus favorable.

 ![White vs Hispanic1024_1](https://user-images.githubusercontent.com/111590512/186423198-297eacc1-f9dc-4728-a144-7f66d09321ac.jpg)